ryemislam/single-gpu-passthrough-wiki/4)-Configuring-of-Libvirt.md

 **IMPORTANT you need this for logs.**

-Last lines at the end of the file\
+Add this lines at the end of the file\
 \
 _log_filters="1:qemu"\
 log_outputs="1:file:/var/log/libvirt/libvirtd.log"_